Ziggy Stardust Tour: 1972

 The second show was at the Toby Jug pub in Tolworth on 10 February, where Bowie unveiled his "Ziggy Stardust" persona for the first time in front of an audience of around 60.
 Early shows had a similar attendance, but this increased as the tour progressed.
-The 20 April show at the Manchester Free Trade Hall was only attended by a few hundred people, but at the end of the show, Bowie was carried out into the audience by fans.
+The 21 April show at the Manchester Free Trade Hall was only attended by a few hundred people, but at the end of the show, Bowie was carried out into the audience by fans.
 At the 17 June show at Oxford Town Hall, Bowie simulated fellatio on Ronson's guitar.
 The scene was photographed by Mick Rock and was published on the front cover of Melody Maker, greatly raising Bowie's profile in the UK.
-On the 25 June at the Greyhound, Croydon, Bowie was supported by Roxy Music and Trapeze.
+On 25 June at the Greyhound, Croydon, Bowie was supported by Roxy Music and Trapeze.